taylorjg/emscripten-opencv/README.md

 # Running

-This assumes that you have already cloned and built OpenCV as described above.
+The following sections assume that you have already cloned and built OpenCV as described above.

 ## Running a local server